makrai/notes/chen24-odyssey-ser-chall.md

 * Macro-F1 score of 35.69% and an accuracy of 37.32%
 * from the _Conclusion_
-  * The 7 models were trained independently with different loss functions and class weights.
-Specifically, the
+  * The 7 models were trained independently with different loss functions and class weights:
     * cross entropy loss and the focal loss were used
     * Uniform class weights and prior-based class weights are studied
     * the combinations of loss functions and class weights lead to different preference on the major classes or the minor classes

 # 1. Introduction